What's great about it

 One of my favourite meals when growing up was apricot chicken.
 Mum used to make it by simmering lean chicken thighs with tinned apricot nectar and a packet of french onion soup.
 I was inspired to reinvent this traditional recipe when I spotted fresh sun-ripened apricots at my local grocer.
-In place of the tinned apricot nectar, I’ve used fresh apricots that have been blitzed in my Vitamix.
-The packet soup has been swapped to my home made chicken stock.
-I’ve used lean skinless chicken breast to make this dish into a delicious 10 minute meal.
-If you want to use lean thighs, just simmer for an extra 30 minutes over a low heat.
-Black pepper and a little whole fruit apricot jam rounds out the flavour.
-To change it up a bit, I sometimes add aromatics such as cinnamon, ginger, chilli and saffron threads.
-What I love about this meal is that it’s quick, budget friendly and simple to cook.
-Enjoy !
+In place of the tinned apricot nectar, I've used fresh apricots that have been blitzed in my Vitamix.
+The packet soup has been swapped to my homemade chicken stock and I've used lean skinless chicken breast to make this dish into a delicious 10-minute meal.

 2 onions, sliced

 600g organic/free-range chicken breast fillets, cut into chunks

 4 ripe sweet apricots, cut in half, stone removed (see notes for using dried apricot)

 2 heaped teaspoons whole fruit apricot jam